Charlton Oral History Research Grant

 Grantees may use the funds for expenses related to oral history interviews, including the interviewer's time, travel, lodging expenses, and incidental research expenses.
 Funds may be used to purchase digital audio recording equipment, but not video recording equipment.
 All equipment and recording media must conform to the current standards of the Institute.
 If necessary, the Institute will furnish audio recording equipment and media to ensure quality.
 Applicants need not include transcription costs in their expense plans.
 In addition to funding the interviews, the Institute will fund all expenses for processing, transcribing, and preserving the recordings, which will be accomplished in-house by Institute staff.
-Grantees will receive up to $3,000 in funding, payable in three installments, over the 2014-2015 academic year.
+Grantees will receive up to $3,000 in funding, payable in three installments over the grant year.

 Non-US citizens are eligible but should contact the Institute regarding visas and other required paperwork before applying.
 Interviews in languages other than English are not eligible for the grant.

 Applications will be evaluated on the significance of the research for providing a fresh approach to the subject and its potential for advancing knowledge; the originality, clarity, and precision of the project proposal; the applicant's past record of producing high-quality oral history research; the potential for successful completion of the project within the contract period; the anticipated use of the interviews in a publication, presentation, or other public outcome.